 Why do I have this big ugly scar?

 Different people scar differently.
 Some people develop thick ugly scars, which are called keloids, and sometimes those scars have to be revised or removed— typically, this happens to people who have a lot of pigment in their skin.

 Scars respond to motion and forces.
 For example, scars on joints tend to be thicker because the joint is always moving (very seldom will you find a pretty scar on a knee).
-In patients with large abdomens, the scars can be very thick because the force of the abdomen is from side to side, and if you have a scar in the middle (up and down) it will tend to become thick.
-Here is where plastic surgeons always look good—after we Bariatric surgeons do the great job of rearranging guts, and the patient loses the weight, the plastic surgeons do their tuck and nip and patients have smaller scars—perhaps I went in the wrong field here.
-Another reason some weight loss surgeons like their patients to wear a binder for several weeks after the surgery is that it decreases the forces on the incision.
+In weight loss surgery patients with large abdomens, the scars can be very thick because the force of the abdomen is from side to side, and if you have a scar in the middle (up and down) it will tend to become thick.
+Here is where plastic surgeons always look good—after we bariatric surgeons do the great job of rearranging guts, and the weight loss surgery patient loses pounds, the plastic surgeons do their tuck and nip and patients have smaller scars—perhaps I went in the wrong field here.
+Another reason some weight loss surgeons like their patients to wear a binder for several weeks after the operation is that it decreases the forces on the surgical area.

 —Over the counter: what can I take when I get a cold, or the flu?